 Coach Philippe came to York after 2 years at UQAM (University of Quebec at Montreal) and 9 years as a college coach.
 Coach Philippe's teams had competed in the championship game in 5 of his previous 7 seasons (71% Championship game appearance rate), winning 2 conference championships and an international gold medal in that time.

 At UQAM, Philippe led one of the most dramatic program turnarounds in the country.
 Under Philippe's guidance, UQAM had the most wins of any 2 year period in the program's history with a 40-30 record and Back-to-Back appearances in the RSEQ Championship game!
 Despite losing 3 of the team's top 4 players in 2016-17, UQAM battled to a 21-15 record (highest win total in UQAM history) and finished as the #3 seed in the RSEQ.
 The season was highlighted by wins over #2 Ranked uOttawa, #6 Ranked McGill, and an RSEQ Final 4 victory vs Concordia 81-71 to secure their place in the RSEQ Championship game vs McGill for the 2nd year in a row.
 It was a +29 win improvement in Philippe's 2 years compared to the 2 years prior to his arrival (40-30 between 2015-17 from 11-46 between 2013-15).

-The 2016-17 season started off with two signature program wins for UQAM basketball.
+The 2016-17 season also included two signature program wins for UQAM basketball.
 On August 8th, 2016 UQAM achieved the first ever win in program history over an NCAA D1 opponent with a 66-64 victory vs Arkansas-Pine Bluff (SWAC).
 The Citadins then followed up that history making win with a 74-72 victory vs St. Thomas Aquinas College (Elite 8 - 2017 NCAA D2 National Tournament).